 | Treated Polyethylene | 26% | Cost-effective, flame-resistant when treated |

 Looking for a Fire Retardant PVC Tarp?
-Check out what we have!
+Check out what's available on our website.

 Selecting materials with high LOI values is crucial in applications where fire safety is paramount.